Detroit Historic District Commission Guidelines and Procedures

 - Installation of gas or electric lamps in the tree lawn of the Indian Village Historic District, provided the lamps match the standard lamp in the district.

-- Reconstruction of existing porches, provided the materials and design match the existing materials and design, and that the colors meet the Detroit Historic Districts Style and Color Guide.
+- Reconstruction of existing porches, provided the materials and design match the existing materials and design, and that the colors meet the Detroit Historic Districts Paint and Color Guidelines.

-- Change of paint color(s), provided the new color(s) meets the Detroit Historic Districts Style and Color Guide.
+- Change of paint color(s), provided the new color(s) meets the Detroit Historic Districts Paint and Color Guidelines.

 - Installation of a temporary, chain link construction fence for a period that does not exceed nine (9) months.